Power News We love to talk!

 The stakeholders which had submitted their feedback on the Cabinet Note included Central Electricity Authority (CEA), Central Electricity Regulatory Commission (CERC), Principal Secretaries of all the state governments and chairpersons of power generation, transmission and distribution utilities.

-- Government trying to address coal, power sector issues: Official Read more
+- Stressed assets: Government to meet power firms today Read more